- Beer and wine can be sold from 7 a.m. to midnight Monday through Friday

 It also restricts the hours liquor can be sold to Monday through Saturday from 10 a.m. to 9 p.m.

-READ MORE: Alcohol laws in Texas
+READ MORE: Public alcohol consumption in Texas

-Why Won’t Texas Sell Liquor on Sundays?
+Why Does Texas Ban Alcohol Sales on Sundays?

 Texas still doesn’t sell liquor on Sundays because of “blue laws.”
 Blue laws are legislation typically based on religious principles to enforce moral standards, such as restricting or banning certain Sunday activities.